In this post, you’ll learn what went into creating a new website for Lara Johnson, certified life coach through the Life Coach School.

 Then we both got to work.

-The first week, I took that written sitemap Lara and I created in the call and I made it into a visual sitemap.
-Basically, a visual sitemap is the website in black and white.
+The first week, I took that written sitemap Lara and I created in the call and I made it into a visual prototype.
+Basically, a prototype is the website in black and white.

 This makes it easy to see where things will go before I spend any time designing anything.
-It ain’t pretty, but it’s effective.
+It ain’t pretty, but it gets me on the same page with my clients real quick.

-I sent Lara images of her visual sitemap so she could approve where things went, along with a screen share video where I walked her through each page and how it fit what we had planned.
+I sent Lara images of her visual prototype so she could approve where things went.
+I also sent a screen share video where I walked her through each prototype page.

 Then we hopped on a quick call during our update time that week where she gave me her feedback.
 Here’s a snippet of her homepage to give you an idea:

 During this week, Lara was also working on writing copy for every page on her site.
-I had sent her copy prompts to help her get started, and we did a bit of back and forth revising it before she settled on the final draft.
+I had sent her copy prompts to help her get started.
+Then we did a bit of back and forth revising it before she settled on the final draft.

 Week 2: Design Mockup

-After visual sitemap was the design mockup stage.
-I designed a couple of different versions of Lara’s homepage, taking her branding into account, so she could decide what design elements she liked.
+After visual prototype was the design mockup stage.
+I designed a couple of different versions of Lara’s homepage, taking her branding into account.

 This gave me a feel for her design taste so that I could then apply that design to the rest of the website pages.